Dealing with Sparse Rewards Using Graph Neural Networks: Introduction

-Deep reinforcement learning (DRL) algorithms use neural networks to process large or continuous state spaces.
-The deep reinforcement learning approach has proven worthy in many dynamic tasks, such as machine translation, robot control \cite{mahmood2018benchmarking}, playing videogames \cite{hessel2017rainbow, wydmuch2018vizdoom}, and performing navigation in complex environments.
-The latter, in particular, often leads to the sparse reward problem.
+Navigating in three-dimensional environments can present a challenging problem for agents due to the sparsity of rewards.
 This problem arises when a scant number of states in the state space return a meaningful reward signal.
 A typical situation is when the agent must find a specific item or place in the environment and receives a positive reward only after reaching the destination.
 From the RL training procedure formulation, it naturally follows that one wants to reward the agent as often as possible.
 Hence, sparse rewards are detrimental to learning efficiency.

 Throughout recent years several papers have addressed the sparse reward problem.
-Some notable approaches include reward shaping, Curiosity-Driven Methods \cite{pathak2017curiositydriven}, Curriculum Learning \cite{narvekar2020curriculum}, Adaptive Skill Acquisition \cite{10.1007/978-3-030-61616-8_31}, and learning with Auxiliary Tasks \cite{riedmiller2018learning}.
+Some notable approaches include reward shaping, Curiosity-Driven Methods \cite{pathak2017curiositydriven, 8961529, NEURIPS2021_1e8ca836}, Curriculum Learning \cite{narvekar2020curriculum, 9874056, https://doi.org/10.48550/arxiv.2006.09641}, Adaptive Skill Acquisition \cite{10.1007/978-3-030-61616-8_31, 10.1007/978-3-030-86380-7_53}, and learning with Auxiliary Tasks \cite{jaderberg2017reinforcement, riedmiller2018learning, NEURIPS2019_0e900ad8}.
 This study focuses on the potential-based reward shaping technique, as it is the most straightforward and intuitive way to deal with the sparse reward problem.
 This method is very flexible since it can be combined with most general-purpose RL algorithms.

-We propose a modification of one of the recent reward shaping methods, which is based upon using graph convolutional networks \cite{klissarov2020reward}.
-We test the efficiency of our approach for the navigation task using several environments with sparse rewards from MiniWorld \cite{gym_miniworld}.
+This paper proposes a novel modification to a recently developed reward shaping technique based on the message-passing mechanism of graph convolutional networks \cite{klissarov2020reward}.
+Over recent years, graph neural networks have become increasingly popular and have found their application across various domains, including reinforcement learning \cite{Wei_2019, gammelli2021graph}.
+As a result, numerous graph neural network architectures have emerged, offering different benefits \cite{Wu_2021}.
+We show how selecting the appropriate architecture can notably increase the quality of the learned shaping function.
+For this purpose, we conduct several experiments using environments with sparse rewards from MiniWorld \cite{gym_miniworld}.